Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![Managed Application resource group](../../images/rg-application.jpg)

-You can click on the managed application resource and then find the managed resource group that holds the resources for the service catalog app.
+You can click on the Managed Application resource and then find the managed resource group that holds the resources for the service catalog app.

 ![Managed Application resource group](../../images/demoapp-overview.jpg)